Australian Artist Anna Glynn

 Anna Glynn contemporary award winning Australian artist

-In 2023 Anna Glynn was the recipient of an International Women's Day Arts Award and she has been awarded Artist in Residence Kakslauttanen, Arctic Circle, Finland and Mt Wilson, NSW, Australia.
-She is one of the invited artists to participate in 2023 OpenField Contemporary Art Festival, Berry NSW.
-She will continue her 2022 - 2023 commission as South Coast Arts 'Regional Futures Artist' participating in the exhibition in the 2023 Regional Futures Exhibition & Symposium at Casula Powerhouse, Australia.
+In 2024 Anna Glynn was awarded the Geneto Art Foundation - Artist in Residence to spend two months in Kyoto, Japan, creating DWELLING KYOTO, a new body of work in an interdisciplinary collaborative project with biologist Peter Dalmazzo.
+In 2023 Anna Glynn was the recipient of an International Women's Day Arts Award and she was awarded Artist in Residence Kakslauttanen, Arctic Circle, Finland and Mt Wilson, NSW, Australia.
+She was one of the invited artists to participate in 2023 OpenField Contemporary Art Festival, Berry NSW.
+She continued her 2022 - 2023 commission as South Coast Arts 'Regional Futures Artist' participating in the exhibition in the 2023 Regional Futures Exhibition & Symposium at Casula Powerhouse, Australia.
 Regional Futures is a NSW state-wide program of creative development and conversations that places artists at the centre of a dialogue exploring a future vision for the place where they live and create.
-In 2023 she has had work acquired by the Art Gallery of Ballarat and the Halloran Trust Collection.
-She has been Awarded 2022 State Library NSW, Artist in Residence, Australia
+In 2023 she had work acquired by the Art Gallery of Ballarat and the Halloran Trust Collection.
+She was Awarded 2022 State Library NSW, Artist in Residence, Australia

 In 2019 at the Museum of New Art - MONA in Estonia she showed ‘Marooned’ a series of compelling intimate thematic installations.
 These works address nature, ecology, history and environment, embracing art as a way to pursue meaningful international conversations and exchanges.
 Whilst in Estonia she gave public lectures with scientist Peter Dalmazzo at the Matsalu Nature Film Festival and received an award for her exhibition 'Marooned'.
 In 2019 she co-authored a chapter in the Irish publication “from dream to dream - where science meets art”.
 She created a new body of work for the Art of Threatened Species Exhibition at the Western Plains Cultural Centre in Australia.
 She was commissioned in 2018 to collaborate on ‘Art, Ecology and Science Project’ in USA and Sweden.
 Read the Art, Ecology and Science publication